-- i. subscription under the Prospectus; further or alternatively - ii. trading on the ASX.
+- i. subscription under the Prospectus; further or alternatively - ii. trading on the ASX, Chi-X and/or other securities exchanges or markets on which Nuix Shares were available for acquisition (Securities Exchanges).

 Further particulars may be provided after discovery and receipt of experts' reports.